What type of content do you primarily create?

 Can you do A/B testing on YouTube?

-You should soon be able to do A/B testing on YouTube, if you can’t already.
-YouTube has launched its Test & Compare tool for thumbnail tests for many creators.
-If you don’t yet have access, you can use third-party tools like TubeBuddy to A/B test your video’s thumbnail, title, and other metadata.
+YouTube has made its Test & Compare tool for thumbnail tests available to most creators.
+If you don't yet have access, you can use third-party tools like TubeBuddy to A/B test your video's thumbnail, title, and other metadata.
+Both methods give you valuable insights into what resonates with your audience.

 Can you A/B test YouTube titles?

 Yes, you can A/B test YouTube titles using a third-party tool like TubeBuddy.
-Keep in mind that A/B testing metadata like titles may lead Google to reindex your video, which can hurt any videos that are getting a lot of search traffic.
+Keep in mind that A/B testing metadata like titles may lead Google to reindex your video, which can temporarily hurt any videos that are getting a lot of search traffic.
+For videos that receive significant traffic from search, consider testing thumbnails only.

 How does A/B testing work on YouTube?